 - Approximately 50% of your take-home earnings should pay for living expenses, aka necessities.
 Expenses in this category might include student loan payments, rent, and groceries.

 - Set aside up to 30% of your paycheck for your lifestyle expenses.
-These might include eating out, sporting events, or concerts.
+Think eating out, sporting events, or concerts.
 Items in this category are considered your “wants.”

 - Put the remaining 20% in savings toward your financial goals.

-Other budgeting techniques exist to help you take charge of your finances.
-Search online for more options.
+This is one of many budgeting options.
 Remember that the best budget is the one that helps you avoid overspending.

 Pay bills on time

-Late fees aren’t the only thing you have to worry about if you miss your payment due date.
-Your credit could also take a hit.
-Contrary to popular belief, you don’t have to take out a loan or open a credit card account to impact your credit.
-Each time you pay your bills, you could affect your future finances.
+It’s vital that you pay your bills on time.
+Late fees aren’t the only thing you have to worry about if you miss a payment due date.
+Your credit score could also take a hit.
+Contrary to popular belief, it’s not just loans or credit cards that can impact your credit.
+When you make payments on time, or miss payments, it could affect your future finances.

-Credit scores are a three-digit summary of the information in credit history reports.
+Your credit score is a three-digit summary of the information in your credit report.
 Scores are just as influenced by loan repayments as they are by other credit activity.
 Skipping rent or cell phone payments could lead to trouble.
 The creditor can report delinquent payments to the major credit reporting bureaus.

-For example, if you break an apartment lease or stop paying your cell phone bill, it could haunt you.
-Negative information can stay on your credit history reports for up to seven years.
+Negative information can stay on your credit report for up to seven years.
 This can interfere with your ability to get an auto loan, rent another apartment, or secure your dream job.

 Never stop learning